lauragalera/lauragalera.github.io/_pages/about.md

   - /about.html
 ---

 I am a Software Engineer with a M.Sc. in Artificial Intelligence from the [Department of Computer and Systems Sciences](https://www.su.se/department-of-computer-and-systems-sciences/) at [Stockholm University](https://www.su.se/cmlink/stockholm-university) (SU).
-During my post-graduate studies, I worked on a collaborative project with Spotify about Explainability in AI for ranking models.
+During my graduate studies, I worked on a collaborative project with Spotify about Explainability in AI for ranking models.

 Previously to joining SU, I obtained a B.Sc. in Computer Science with a specialization in Computing at the [University of Girona](https://www.udg.edu/en/), Spain, and graduated first in my class (class of 2022).
 I spent the final six months of my degree program at the Institute for Genomics and Bioinformatics at the [University of California, Irvine](https://uci.edu/) conducting my final thesis on detecting polyps in colonoscopy images using Convolutional Neural Networks.